rajeshpillai/react-restated/README.md

 ```
 In the App component we just wrap our Time component within the TimeProvider and voila we are done.

 I will be updating this demo as this is still WIP.
+Hope you like this approach.
+There could be many open queries, which I will address as I add more features to this and probable unit test cases as well.

 ## Sending Feedback

 We are always open to [your feedback](https://github.com/rajeshpillai/react-restated/issues).